 We are a small team of coaches with a wealth of experience and knowledge about pool swimming, open water swimming and triathlon.
 We are passionate about bringing about positive change in not only people's technique and fitness but also general well-being through swimming.

-As Director & Head Coach, Haydn has been operating FutureDreams for over 18 years.
-Hes responsible for all marketing, program construction and administration.
-Multiple aspects of the business cover 19 Open Water Races, teaching and coaching from 3x Auckland pool facilities and also the 23 OceanClinics.
+As Director & Head Coach, Haydn has been operating FutureDreams since 1999.
+He is responsible for all marketing, program construction and administration, does approximately 15 private lessons a week and most of the squad sessions.
 Formerly an elite swimmer, he held both the NZ 400 Medley title and 3000m NZ Record in 1993.
 As an ITU triathlete he was one of the top 2 fastest triathlon swimmers in the world exiting the water first at the 1995 World Champs in Cancun Mexico.
 He is also known for setting the Fastest Ironman swim leg time of 43min30 at the Auckland event in 1997 marking that as the worlds fastest swim leg time up to that point.

-Orinoco (Ori) is an ex Olympian having represented NZ at Beijing in 2008.
-He set a New Zealand Record for 50m Freestyle of 22.37 which stood for 8 years and has won numerous gold medals and NZ Titles.
-This makes him one of the most successful sprinters New Zealand has ever seen.
+Ori is an ex Olympian having represented NZ in Beijing in 2008.
+He set a NZ Record for 50m Freestyle in a time of 22.37 which stood for 8 years and has won numerous gold medals and NZ Titles making him one of the most successful sprinters in NZ history.
 His main strokes are freestyle and butterfly.
 Ori was also our Head Coach for 3 years between 2018 to 2021 and now provides support coaching from time to time.